cran/BayesianFROC/README.md

 ## Shiny Based GUIs

-A single reader and a single modaity case
+A single reader and a single modality (SRSM) case

 ``` r